CaveStoryModdingCommunity/modding-wiki/wiki/tsc-var.md

 - `VIJxxxx:yyyy:zzzz` - `Variable Increment Jump`, Increments variable `xxxx` by 1 until `xxxx` is >= `yyyy`, then it zeros `xxxx` and jumps to `zzzz`

 ### Addressing
-Any numeric arguments for any TSC prefixed with `V` will instead use the corresponding variable at that adress.
+Any numeric arguments for any TSC prefixed with `V` will instead use the corresponding variable at that address.

 Example:
 ```